Price Index Algorithm

 - price(p) = latest price of a trade in pool

-p(in USD; see How Pool Prices Are Normalized to the Current Quote Token below). - volume1h(p) = volume in base token over the last 1 hour in pool
+p(in USD; see How Pool Prices Are Normalized to the Current Quote Token below). - effectiveVolume(p) = sum of base-token amounts for trades in pool

 How Currency Prices Are Determined